The Remixes (Mariah Carey album): Commercial performance

 The Remixes sold 40,687 copies in its first week of release in the United States.
-Jim Farber of the New York Daily News described the sales as poor for Carey but understandable for a remix album.
 It debuted and peaked at number twenty-six on the Billboard 200 albums chart, lower than the number three peak of her previous album Charmbracelet but higher than her prior compilation album Greatest Hits, which peaked at number fifty-two.
 The album spent a total of five weeks on the chart, the lowest of Carey's career at the time.
 It experienced greater success on the genre-specific Top Electronic Albums chart, where it spent two months at number one.
-As of November 2018, The Remixes has sold 289,000 copies in the country according to Nielsen Music.
-It was certified Gold by the Recording Industry Association of America in October 2019.
-As a double album over 100 minutes long, the album achieved Gold status after it sold 250,000 equivalent units instead of the standard 500,000 because its CDs are counted separately for certification purposes.
-Elsewhere, The Remixes peaked within the top forty of album charts in New Zealand, South Korea, and the United Kingdom.
+By April 2005, The Remixes had sold 205,000 units in the United States according to Nielsen SoundScan.
+In November 2018, the album reached 289,000 sales.
+The Recording Industry Association of America certified it gold in October 2019.
+As a double album over 100 minutes long, it achieved Gold status after it sold 250,000 equivalent units instead of the standard 500,000 because its discs are counted separately for certification purposes.

+Elsewhere, The Remixes peaked within the top forty of national album charts in New Zealand, South Korea, and the United Kingdom.

 Track listing

 Tracks and composition details adapted from the album's liner notes.
-Track lengths adapted from Spotify.
+Track lengths adapted from Sony Music Entertainment via Jaxsta.